Tayna

-Doruntina Shala (/sq/; born 14 December 1996), known professionally as Tayna, is a Kosovar Albanian rapper and singer who predominately raps and sings in Albanian.
+Doruntina Shala (/sq/; born 14 December 1996), known professionally as Tayna, is a Kosovo-Albanian rapper and singer.
 Born and raised in Prizren, she rose to prominence in the Albanian-speaking territories during the span of 2018 after the releases of five top-three singles.

 Life and career

 1996–2019: Early life and career beginnings

 Doruntina Shala was born on 14 December 1996 into a Kosovar Albanian family in the city of Prizren, then part of the FR Yugoslavia, present Kosovo.
 Dorutina and her family are a part of the Shala tribe, and they speak Albanian in the Gheg dialect.
 Shala unsuccessfully auditioned for the first season of Talent X in 2016.
 She made her breakthrough in the Albanian-speaking territories, following the releases of "Columbiana" and "Shqipe" topping the charts in Albania.
 In August 2018, she performed at the Sunny Hill Festival in Prishtina along other acclaimed artists such as Action Bronson, Martin Garrix and Dua Lipa.
 In December 2018, she released her follow-up single "Aje" featuring fellow Kosovo-Albanian rapper Ledri Vula.
 In the same month, she was named as the personality of the year by the Kosovan television programme Privé.

 In February 2019, Shala released the follow-up single titled "Ring Ring" and peaked at number eight in Albania.
 "Ring Ring" was succeeded by two top 10-singles, including "Kce" and "Caliente", the latter with Albanian producer Cricket.
 In August 2019, she collaborated with Albanian rappers Lyrical Son and MC Kresha on "Pasite".
 The single reached number one in Albania and peaked at number 155 on the Spotify charts in Switzerland.
 Nevertheless, the follow-up collaboration with fellow Kosovo-Albanian singer Dafina Zeqiri, "Bye Bye", also reached number one in her native country.
 "Sicko" and "Sorry", the subsequent releases, attained success in Albania, reaching number 2 and 13, respectively, on the local chart.
 In June 2019, Shala signed a two-year contract with the Kosovan coffee company Devolli Corporation.